prashantabmc/boundary-plugin-mysql/README.md

 |MySQL Query Cache Hits   |The percentage of queries from cache                                          |
 |MySQL Query Cache Prunes |The number of queries delete from the query cache                             |

-### Installation & Configuration

-* The `hostname` used to contact the SQL server, either a hostname or a socketPath is required
-* The `port` used to contact the SQL server, defaults to 3306
-* The `socketPath` used to contact the SQL server, either a hostname or a socketPath is required
-* The `username` used to contact the SQL server
-* The `passsword` used to contact the SQL server
-* The `source` to prefix the display in the legend for the mysql data.
-It will default to the hostname of the server.